RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

         Signed on journeys may be part of 1 or more `Block`s.
         Times provided may belong to the same calendar date, or 2 consecutive dates.
         Attempts not containing valid date times for `firstDepartureDateTime` and `lastArrivalDateTimes` will be rejected, resulting in `AssignmentState.assigned=false`
-  - A list of DatedServiceJourneys:
+  - A list of `DatedServiceJourneys`:
     - `datedServiceJourneyId`: Can be found in the respective Journey file in the NeTEx export (See above example xml)
     - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
 If not provided, the entire journey is included
+  - A list of `Journeys`.
+See above example on how to locate the fields in the NeTEx export:
+    - `vehicleJourneyId`: Required if calls are not provided.
+Also known as 'turnummer'/trip number/privateCode of the journey.
+    - `lineId`: Required if calls are not provided.
+Id for the line, e.g.: 'RUT:Line:32'.
+RUT:Line:0 can be used for DeadRuns
+    - `departureDateTime`: Planned departure date time for the first call in the journey.
+This field is used to pinpoint the exact dated journey to be serviced
+    - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
+If not provided, the entire journey is included
+    - `calls`: Optional: Used to create `DeadRuns`.
+Please provide a list of two or more calls.
+      - `quayId`: Id of the quay (NSR:Quay:xxx) to be serviced or the depot (RUT/NBU)
+      - `arrivalDateTime`: Required for all calls except the first call to be serviced
+      - `departureDateTime`: Required for all calls except the last call to be serviced

 ##### Sign On - PLANNED
-The vehicle will be signed on to service the pre-existing plans for the specified `serviceWindow`
+The vehicle will be signed on to service the pre-existing plans

 ##### Sign On - EXTRA
-Used if additional vehicles are demanded to serve the pre-existing plans for the specified `serviceWindow`
+Used if additional vehicles are demanded to serve the pre-existing plans

 ##### Sign On - REPLACEMENT
 Used if another vehicle can not service parts of its assignment.